As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 Wipe the ball thoroughly with a clean cloth to remove all sanding residue and polish.
 The ball is ready to bowl.
 Pay attention to its reaction during the first few frames — this is your feedback on whether the surface adjustment achieved what you were looking for.

-For a complete restoration starting at 500 grit, a practical approach is dry sanding the initial coarse passes and switching to wet sanding from 1000 grit onwards for the refinement stages.
+For a complete restoration starting at 500 grit, I recommend a practical hybrid approach: dry sanding the initial coarse passes and switching to wet sanding from 1000 grit onwards for the refinement stages.

-You don’t need a machine to sand a bowling ball effectively — it’s one of those tasks that hand sanding handles well with the right technique.
-Here’s what you need:
+You don’t need a machine to sand a bowling ball effectively — it’s one of those tasks that hand sanding handles well with the right technique and tools.
+Here’s what you need to gather:

 Place the ball in a bowl or on a non-slip surface so it doesn’t roll while you work.
 Wrap a piece of sandpaper around a flat foam block for flat-section work, or hold it folded for curved areas.
 Work in consistent circular motions across the entire ball, rotating it frequently.
 Change the sandpaper as soon as it stops cutting efficiently — loaded paper smears rather than cuts and produces an inconsistent surface.